allkern/Geebly/README.md

 |`--cgb-mode`|`-Ecgb`|Hardware identifies itself as CGB (GBC) when enabled|Disabled

 ## Current state
+### Game Boy Color Emulation
+Out of nowhere, there's now Game Boy Color emulation!
+This mostly comprises additional PPU registers and logic, and the CPU's double speed mode, that doesn't really affect the emulated CPU itself, but more the way devices do timing-based stuff based off the CPU clock.

+#### Implemented (or mostly implemented) CGB-specific registers:
+- `KEY1`
+- `SVBK`
+- `VBK`
+- `BCPS/BGPI`
+- `BCPD/BGPD`

 ### CPU
 The CPU is fully implemented, with the exception of `stop` and `halt`, both are emulated as NOPs.

-Interrupts are partially supported, `Vblank` is the only one that's currently implemented
+Interrupts are partially supported, Vblank (`VBL`) is the only one that's currently implemented, Joypad (`JOYP`), and Timer (`TMI`) interrupts are WIP.

 ### Mapper/cartridge type support
-Mappers `0x0` (ROM Only), `MBC1` and `MBC3` are currently supported, those last two being partially implemented

-There's no `SRAM` banking support yet
+Most common mappers are fully implemented, that is:
+- `ROM only`
+- `MBC1`
+- `MBC2`
+- `MBC3`
+- `MBC5`

+All of them with full ROM/SRAM banking support!

+RTC and Rumble functions are not supported.

-### PPU/GPU
+### Graphics (PPU/GPU)
-All three layers, background, window and sprites are implemented, vertical scrolling (`SCY` and `WY`) is supported in both background and window, but horizontal scrolling (`SCX` and `WX`) is only supported in BG, although, really naively; its not a perfect emulation.
+Color is supported! in CGB mode, there's two switchable VRAM banks, but the second one should contain a Background Tile Attribute Map that enables selecting CGB palettes in a per-tile basis, among other things like X/Y flipping tiles, etc.

+All three layers are implemented, with full scrolling support for both background and window, though a bug seems to make negative X scrolling values offset `SCY` and/or `WY` by 1 character (8 pixels).

 The OAM DMA controller is also implemented, it will log warnings when invalid transfers are attempted.
+The HDMA/GDMA CGB controllers are not yet supported, but short-term planned.

+### Sound (SPU/APU)
+Sound emulation is finally supported, but only on Windows, as I don't really have a separate Linux machine to test things on, I'm relying in WSL2 only, which doesn't really have good sound support, I could maybe mess around with `pulseaudio`, but it didn't seem like a straightforward process to me, so that's why I decided to not support sound emulation on Linux for now.

+Its not an accurate emulation, nor all features are supported, only channels 1, 2 and 4 are supported, that's the two square channels and a noise channel.

+Both square channels support volume envelope, trigger, sound length, but not sweep.

+The noise channel's sound is completely off, the documented frequency calculation formula gave out really high frequencies that were inaudible, and so I had to workaround scaling them so something could be heard, this resulted in a high pitched sound being audible alongside the noise, which is undesirable, but at least we get to hear noise stabs or percussion-like sounds.

 ### Timers
-Short answer: They're not implemented, but `DIV` can be used as a source of PRNs.

-Long answer: After I got Tetris working and in-game, I realized that its PRNG wasn't working, as the only tetromino being generated was the O one.
-I recalled reading that Tetris in the GameBoy used the `DIV` register as a source for random tetromino generation, and so, I just implemented it as incrementing by CPU cycles elapsed since the last instruction divided by 4 (it could be anything, even a rnd() C call), and that made Tetris work!
-Other than that, its not doing what it is supposed to do.

-`TIMA`, `TAC`, etc. are not implemented.
+`DIV` and `TIMA` (`TAC` and `TMA` aswell) are accurately emulated.
+The timer interrupt `TMI` is not yet implemented.

 ### Blargg's tests
 `cpu_instrs.gb` reports 11 out of 11 tests failed.